RIIO 2 independent Chair of the National Grid Electricity and Gas Transmission Independent User Groups

 What really struck me this time was the diversity of backgrounds and ideas from the groups, and yet we are beginning to work as a collective.
 As an example of this, we all recognised that there is considerable work to do for stakeholders – this was robustly challenged by members.
 National Grid attendees were receptive to the challenges and are looking at new ways of addressing this.
 This would not be possible if it wasn’t for the openness, trust and honesty we are establishing.

-There is a lot more work for National Grid to do, and the stakeholder group will keep challenging to make certain that the plan delivers the right outcomes for stakeholders and delivering value for consumers.
+There is a lot more work for National Grid to do, and the user groups will keep challenging to make certain that the plan delivers the right outcomes for stakeholders and delivering value for consumers.

 I’m already looking forward to our next round of meetings that are scheduled for 28 and 29 November for electricity and gas transmissions respectively.